Plants For Coastal Strand

 Ceanothus maritimus Bluff California Lilac

-Maritime California Lilac is native San Luis Obispo county where it grows on old ocean beaches and bluffs.
-The soil varies from a near adobe through red clay on hard pan to a gray sand-rock compos...
+Maritime California Lilac is native to San Luis Obispo county where it grows on old ocean beaches and bluffs.
+The soil varies from a near adobe through red clay on hard pan to a gray sand-rock comp...
 Learn more.

 Clarkia unguiculata Mountain Garland

-An annual with slender petaled pink flowers up a 2-3' stem.
-Not showy unless massed.
+Mountain Garland is a delicat annual with slender petaled pink flowers up a 2-3' stem.
+Works well in high shade, Oak understory.
 Useful on north or east slopes up to and under oaks and pines.
-Native on the nursery site.
-Easy to grow....
+Native o...
 Learn more.

 Coreopsis gigantea Giant Coreopsis

 Coreopsis gigantea, Giant Coreopsis, is a perennial to 4 feet.
-Giant Coreopsis looks like a tropical tree with 3 inch yellow daisies on top, a very different plant, not very tolerant of adobe or poor...
+Giant Coreopsis looks like a tropical tree with 3 inch yellow daisies on top, and the dried lower leaves bending down to cover the trunk...
 Learn more.

 Coreopsis maritima Beach Coreopsis

 Perennial, 2 feet high, yellow flowers, spring to summer.
 Native to coast dunes, south dunes, south coast.
-It likes full sun,water until est. only, intolerant of frost.
-It's wind tolerant, best in san...
+It likes full sun, water until established only, and is intolerant of frost.
+It's wind toler...
 Learn more.

 Cressa truxillensis Cressa

 Low, tufted, subshrub, with gray, woolly leaves, white flowers, in the morning-glory family, in low alkaline and saline areas,. situated in many habitats.
-Is listed as being invasive or possess...
+Is listed as being invasive or possessi...
 Learn more.

 Croton californicus Croton